ahmettoguz/core-docker-config/README.md

 <h2 id="intro">📌 About Project</h2>

-This project aims to design a microarchitecture that integrates client-side and server-side components, uses Docker for containerization, enforces TLS security protocols, and configures reverse proxies.
+This project is designed to integrate various microservice technologies, providing a ready-to-use, convenient solution for deployment and management.

 <br/>